aacrey/Asteroids/README.md

 - [ ] Start documentation
 - [ ] Increase test coverage
+- [ ] Handle multiple key presses at the same time
 - [ ] Create resizable window
 - [ ] Proper Entity Component System
 - [ ] Add collision detection
-- [ ] Enemy objects' better random moving direction
+- [ ] Enemy and player objects' better movement
 - [ ] Refactor to better match the Model-View-Component pattern and use more modern C++ feature if possible
 - [ ] Main menu with settings, like framerate cap or turn music on/off
 - [ ] Include audio